openresty/lua-nginx-module/README.markdown

 Nginx Compatibility
 ===================
-The module is compatible with the following versions of Nginx:
+The latest module is compatible with the following versions of Nginx:

-* 1.3.x (last tested: 1.3.7)
+* 1.3.x (last tested: 1.3.11)
 * 1.2.x (last tested: 1.2.6)
 * 1.1.x (last tested: 1.1.5)
 * 1.0.x (last tested: 1.0.15)